-He led one of the UK's leading and award-winning environment programmes in Kirklees Council, West Yorkshire up to 2011, where he headed a £6m ($10m) per annum low carbon renewable energy, energy conservation and grants programme.
-After this he spent a short period as a visiting professor at the University of Leeds working on city-scale low carbon programmes.
-He was a director of a not-for-profit energy company (Yorkshire Energy Services, CIC) up to 2021.
+After leaving academia Phil headed one of the UK's leading and award-winning environmental programmes in Kirklees Council, West Yorkshire up to 2011, where he headed a £6m ($10m) per annum low carbon renewable energy, energy conservation and grants programme.
+After this, he spent a short period as a vising professor at the University of Leeds working on city-scale low carbon programmes.
+He was director of a not-for-profit energy company (Yorkshire Energy Services, CIC) up to 2021.

-Philip continues to contribute to material about Trident, new weapons systems, the pervasive influence of the military, and pathways towards a low carbon society.
+Phil continues to contribute to material about new weapons systems, the pervasive influence of the military, and pathways towards a low carbon society and demilitarised human security.